Rembane/lemmingpants/README.md

 - Postgresql
 - PGJWT: https://github.com/michelp/pgjwt
 - postgres-websockets https://github.com/diogob/postgres-websockets
+- Some SASS binary on your `$PATH`.
+There are a couple to choose between. libsass and SassC are used in development, so if you use them it should just work. https://sass-lang.com/libsass
-- A web server of your choice (example configurations for NGINX are in the pipeline)
+- A web server of your choice, there's an example configuration in conf.d/nginx.conf.

 ### Initialize the database